 But don’t forget!

 Persistence and consistency are key to success.
-So take the recommended dosage daily for optimum benefits.
+So take the recommended serving daily for optimum benefits.

 The information we have provided herewith, and all linked materials, are not intended nor should they be construed as medical advice.
 Moreover, the information herewith should not be used as a substitute for professional medical expertise or treatment.
 Please refer to our Terms and Conditions and consult your General Practitioner for advice specific for you.